Survival (Eminem song)

 "Survival" is a song by American rapper Eminem.
-It premiered on August 14, 2013 to promote the multiplayer trailer for the video game Call of Duty: Ghosts, and was initially released as a pre-order bonus when pre-ordering the game.
+It premiered on August 14, 2013, to promote the multiplayer trailer for the video game Call of Duty: Ghosts, and was initially released as a pre-order bonus when pre-ordering the game.
 The song was officially released as the second single from The Marshall Mathers LP 2 on October 8, 2013.
 It features uncredited vocals in the chorus from Liz Rodrigues of the New Royales.
 Upon its single release, the song debuted at number 17 on the US Billboard Hot 100, and upon the album's release, it climbed to a new peak of number 16.

 Release

 In August 2013, following the release of Call of Duty: Ghosts multiplayer video, Eminem released a video explaining to his fans the new album would be released in the fall, and that a new music video was coming soon.
 It was also confirmed that the song would be featured within the game.
-This was the third time that an Eminem song was used to promote a Call of Duty game, with "'Till I Collapse" being used in the Call of Duty: Modern Warfare 2 trailer, and "Won't Back Down" being used in the Call of Duty: Black Ops trailer, in zombies mode as a hidden song and the end credits.
+This was the third time that an Eminem song was used to promote a Call of Duty (CoD) game, with "'Till I Collapse" being used in the CoD: Modern Warfare 2 trailer, and "Won't Back Down" being used in the CoD: Black Ops trailer, in zombies mode as a hidden song and the end credits.
 The song is also featured on the soundtrack of WWE 2K19, being selected by AJ Styles to be included in the soundtrack.

 The song is also heard in the end credits for Ghosts.